 Genital herpes is diagnosed with a swab of the blister.
-If the blister has healed, then a blood tests may be done.
+If the blister has healed, then blood tests may be done.

 Herpes is most contagious during outbreaks, so you should abstain from sex when symptoms are present.
-Keep in mind the virus can also be transmitted when symptoms are not present.
-Some people contract herpes from partners whose symptoms are very mild or completely absent, so the person does not know that they are infected.
+Keep in mind that the virus can also be transmitted when symptoms are not present.
+Some people contract herpes from partners whose symptoms are mild or completely absent, so the person does not know that they are infected.
 Others become infected from people who do not tell them of their condition.

-Genital herpes is not curable, but there are medications that will help alleviate symptoms and reduce the number of outbreaks.
+Genital herpes is not curable, but there are medications that will help reduce symptoms and the number of outbreaks.
 Antiviral medications are prescribed by your doctor and are most effective when started at the first sign of symptoms.
 When taken as suppressive therapy, antiviral medications can reduce the number of outbreaks and decrease the chance that you will spread the virus to your partner.
 Antiviral medications include:

 The best prevention for STD transmission is to avoid sexual contact.
 There are other steps you can take to reduce the chances of spreading herpes: